GSK in Canada’s Voluntary Disclosure of payments to HCPs and HCOs in 2021

 For clarity purposes only, please note the following:

-- Applicable taxes are excluded.
+- Applicable taxes may be included or excluded.

 - The amounts provided may include certain related incidental expenses (such as, but not limited to, mileage reimbursement for travel).